kreincke/proScientia.ltx/README.md

 > 1. Instantiating *lrt4cs* files and reusing them in once own (scientific) writing project does not make this writing project a derivative work of *lrt4cs* (hence: you do not have to mark your modifications)
 > 2. But if you distribute a modified version of *lrt4cs* as a non-instantiated set of templates (as you've got it), you must mark your modifications
 > 3. The requirement *to give appropriate credit and provide a link to the license* is can be fulfilled by adding the following hint to your writing project
->  * Dieser Text wurde mit *lrt4cs* von (c) Karsten Reincke (= https://www.fodina.de/lrt4cs ) erarbeitet, das unter der CC-BY-3.0-DE Lizenz (= https://creativecommons.org/licenses/by/3.0/) distribuiert wird.
+>  * Erarbeitet mit dem Paket lrt4cs © 2020 K. Reincke (https://fodina.de/lrt4cs), das CC-BY-3.0-DE ( https://creativecommons.org/licenses/by/3.0/) lizenziert wurde.
->  * This text has been created by using *lrt4cs* of (c) Karsten Reincke (= https://www.fodina.de/lrt4cs ), which has been distributed under the terms of the CC-BY-3.0-DE license (= https://creativecommons.org/licenses/by/3.0/).
+>  * Created by using the package lrt4cs © 2020 K. Reincke (https://fodina.de/lrt4cs) that is CC-BY-3.0-DE licensed (https://creativecommons.org/licenses/by/3.0/)